ahmdxrzky/de-zoomcamp-2023/week6/install.md

 ## Linux

-Here we'll show you how to install Spark 3.3.2 for Linux.
+Here we'll show you how to install Kafka 3.3.2 for Linux.
 We tested it on Ubuntu 20.04 (also WSL), but it should work for other Linux distros as well

 ### Installing Java

-Download OpenJDK 11 or Oracle JDK 11 (It's important that the version is 11 - spark requires 8 or 11)
+Download OpenJDK 11 or Oracle JDK 11.

 We'll use [OpenJDK](https://jdk.java.net/archive/)

-Download it (e.g. to `~/spark`):
+Download it:

 ```
 wget https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_linux-x64_bin.tar.gz